Veterans Healthcare Polling 2026: PACT Act Popular, 83% Oppose VA DOGE Cuts — 9M Vets Use VA

 DOGE and the VA: What Actually Happened

-The Department of Veterans Affairs, one of the largest federal agencies with over 400,000 employees, was subject to DOGE workforce review beginning in early 2025.
+The Department of Veterans Affairs, one of the largest federal agencies with over 400,000 employees, was subject to DOGE cuts review beginning in early 2025.
 The review targeted probationary employees (those with less than two years of service), administrative staff, and IT contractors.
 VA medical centers reported losing clinical support staff, medical support assistants, and nurses in some locations.
 Veterans service organizations quickly mobilized, with the American Legion, VFW, and DAV holding press conferences opposing the cuts.

 Several Republican House members from districts with large veteran populations broke with party leadership to publicly oppose VA staff reductions, citing constituent complaints about appointment delays and service disruptions.
 The backlash was significant enough that the administration modified some VA cuts.
 The episode illustrated the political limits of DOGE cuts in areas with strong, organized, bipartisan constituencies.